AdroitAnandAI/ML-Algorithms-in-MATLAB/README.md

 Here, we will build a logistic regression model to predict whether a student gets admitted into a university.
 Suppose the administrator of a university department wants to determine each applicant's chance of admission based on their results on two exams, we have historical data from previous applicants that can be used as a training set for logistic regression.
 For each training example, we have the applicant's scores on two exams and the admissions decision.

-Our task is to build a classication model that estimates an applicant's probability of admission based the scores from those two exams.
+**Our task is to build a classification model that estimates an applicant's probability of admission based the scores from those two exams.**

 ### Visualizing the data